ankitrustagi3/new-file-system/README.md

 This project is oriented around creating a VSFS (Very Simple File System).
 The simple functions that are included in this repository are:

 **sfs_write()**
+The function is responsible for writing into the file that are in the file system.

 **sfs_read()**